 I am currently working in a research project that explores how subterranean space is “re-invented” through remote sensing, scientific practice, and legal technologies that transform it into a new planetary frontier.
 In Costa Rica, subterranean space has been historically understood as a relatively non-controversial political object.
 This is changing rapidly.
 Climate change has brought the underground to the surface; the media, government officials, and everyday citizens increasingly discuss the impending underground water crisis along with questions of value and property that new regulations entail.
 I am interested in how this re-discovery is at once entangled with and supersedes the legacies of extractivist imaginaries and of property as a fundamental institution of social life.
 I particularly ponder what happens with law and technology when the extraction of oil and minerals is not the dominant logic for subterranean exploration.
 Conceptually, this project engages with questions of volumetric space, four-dimensional coordenates, and the expectation that in the Anthropocene our material awareness needs to take new forms.
 In the first publications out of this project I have examined spongy imaginaries and the notion of dissolution as the political and material condition of aquifers.
 In this talk I share some of my current work on Aquifers, models and volumetric awareness.
 You can see it here.

-For ten years I have run the Ethnography Studio, an interdisciplinary experimental space that brings together students interested in the peculiarities of ethnography as a textual form, as a research strategy and as a modality of knowledge production.
+Since 2011, I have run the Ethnography Studio, an interdisciplinary experimental space that brings together students interested in the peculiarities of ethnography as a textual form, as a research strategy and as a modality of knowledge production.
 The Studio is structured as a space where intellectual labor grows out of generosity, rigor, and collaboration.